openebs/openebs/k8s/upgrades/0.4.0-0.5.0/README.md

 storageclass "openebs-standard" created
 ```

-**Notes** : This step will upgrade the operator deployments with the latest images, and also :
+**Notes** : This step will upgrade the operator deployments with the 0.5.0 images, and also :

 - Sets up the pre-requisites for volume monitoring
 - Creates a new OpenEBS storage-class called openebs-standard with : vol-size=5G, storage-replica-count=2, storagepool=default, monitoring=True